Mallory was underneath me, grunting in pain.

 “You said you’d occupy me for a while.
 So occupy me.”
-I shoved another pairing knife into his hand.
-It looked like a pincushion made with thin bladed pairing knives.
+I shoved another paring knife into his hand.
+It looked like a pincushion made with thin-bladed paring knives.
 I kept stabbing them into his flesh, just deep enough so that they would stand up on their own.
 It amused me.

 There were bigger blades were scattered all around us on the floor.

 I looked at my hand.
 It was covered in a slick glove of his red, red blood.
 Liquid velvet.
 Sweet like fire.
 I took another sip from the glass.
 It’s two-thirds of the way full now.
 I bled him out, like a keg of beer, except it wasn’t beer because he’s human.

 Not like me at all.

 Just a man.
 A fragile sack of meat and bone.
 A canteen of blood, just for me.

 I laughed.
 “You’re a canteen.”

 He stared at me in horror.
 It made me smile wider.
 My teeth were so sharp, they effortlessly bit my lower lip, and I didn’t care.
 I could bite him.
 Make him moan under my lips and teeth.
 Under me.

 A wisp of a memory floats to the surface.
 He moaned under me once.
 Both of us naked.
 Sweating.
 Writhing.
 Limbs entwined.
 Hips thrusting.
 Shoving into him faster and faster until the sweet, sweet release.
 It felt so good.